Terror notes: On Matthew Betts' "HMS Terror"

 29. "'I will take care it shall not be a steam run', presumably in reference to the completion of the Northwest Passage"

 C. wrote, "I will take care it shall not be a steam view," in reference to a sketch he had promised Ross' wife.
-(Also appears in Fluhmann, Ross in the Antarctic and Polar Pioneers, the last of which the author did keep in his library.)
+(Also mentioned in Fluhmann, Ross in the Antarctic and Polar Pioneers, the last of which the author did keep in his library.)

 30. Finally, "circa 17 September" is a funny way to write 16 August (ETA: or, indeed, 17 October).
-The author told me he didn't want to waste space explaining "the controversy" and chose to use "the conventionally accepted date based on [C.'s] memo."
+The author told me (before blocking me) he didn't want to waste space explaining "the controversy" and chose to use "the conventionally accepted date based on [C.'s] memo."
 Said memo unfortunately doesn't mention the month.
 And leaving only the year would've saved even more space...